laitifranz/findcart/README.md

   <br>
 </div>

-The project aims to simplify the management of the various trolleys or containers present in a warehouse, a company or a factory and keep track of various data; these are then displayed on a downloadable application on a smartphone connected to the prototype.
+The project aims to simplify the management of the various trolleys or containers located in a warehouse, a company or a factory and keep track of various data; these are then displayed on an application connected to the prototype.
 It works with BLE and an iOS app developed by me.

 Built with XCode for iOS platforms.